 Minister for Regional Development

-The Gippsland Regional Partnership, one of nine across the state, gives regional Victorians a real say about issues that matter to them.
+The Ovens Murray Regional Partnership, one of nine across the state, gives regional Victorians a real say about issues that matter to them.

-Over the past nearly two years, the Partnership has held two Regional Assemblies in Moe and Sale, including mini Assemblies in Leongatha and Lakes Entrance, and has consulted with hundreds of people living and working in the region.
+Over the past nearly two years, the Partnership has held two Regional Assemblies in Benalla and Wodonga, and has consulted with thousands of people living and working in the region.

 Together, they have identified critical investments for their communities; and the Partnership has conveyed these priorities to the highest levels of Government.

 Government has listened, learned — and is taking action, together with local communities.

 The 2017/18 State Budget funded several projects identified as priorities through the 2016 Regional Partnership process.
 These included:

 - $45 million for improving regional Digital Connectivity, a priority which was identified by each Partnership

 - Major investments in regional road and rail projects which were top of the list in many regions, as well as funding for Partnership specific projects including

 - in Ovens Murray, $12 million for the North East Cycling Optimisation Project.